ywcui1990/numenta-apps/infrastructure/README.md

 `saltcellar`
 ------------
-This directory contains salt formulas for installing packages required for GROK, modifying dot files, user management and installation of development tools as per requirements.
+This directory contains salt formulas for installing packages required for HTM-IT, modifying dot files, user management and installation of development tools as per requirements.

 `create-numenta-rpm`